shenhai193/SHValue/README.md

 The string perproty is nullable (Optional), stringValue is Non-optional string.
 Even if there is no value, the stringValue will return "".
+It also supports array, dictionary and number, optional and non-optional.

 ## Requirements